 Important note: although BIG

 dictionaries tend to be more thorough, don't try to use an advanced

 dictionary if your vocabulary isn't big enough.
 It will hardly assist

 you, and is more likely to confuse you!

 What's great about all of the dictionaries

-mentioned above is that you can use them FREE online.
-However, in many
+mentioned above is that you can use them FREE online or even as a smartphone app.

 Dictionary Search - There is an excellent site which lets you

 search many different online dictionaries at once.
 This is a great free